-Energised electrical work is electrical work carried out in circumstances where the part of electrical equipment being worked on is connected to electricity or 'energised'.
+Energised electrical work is electrical work carried out in circumstances where the part of electrical equipment being worked on or near is connected to electricity or 'energised'.

-Energised electrical work is generally prohibited unless one or more of the exceptions under the ES Regulation (as outlined below) applies and the work is carried out in accordance with the ES Regulation.
+Energised electrical work is generally prohibited unless one or more of the exceptions under the ES Regulation (as outlined above) applies and the work is carried out in accordance with the ES Regulation.